tawi1/Tile-Prefab-Placer/docs/source/index.rst

 Welcome to Tile Prefab Placer's documentation!
 ===================================

-**Tile Prefab Placer** is a tool for easy placing tile objects on a grid, and also has many tools for easy placing default game objects.
+**Tile Prefab Placer** is a tool for easily placing tile objects on a grid, and also has many tools for easily placing default game objects.

 You can buy it from unity asset store: `Tile Prefab Placer <https://assetstore.unity.com/`_